dewenni/ESP_Buderus_KM271/README.md

 After installing the software you can clone the project from GitHub or you can download it as zip and open it in PlatformIO.
 Then adapt the `upload_port` and corresponding settings in `platformio.ini` to your USB-to-serial Adapter and upload the code to the ESP.

+> [!NOTE]
+> Python must also be installed in order to fully compile the project.
+The scripts folder contains, for instance, scripts for creating the web pages that are called when the project is compiled.

 ## ESP-Flash-Tool

 In the releases, you can find also the binary of the Software.
 If you don´t want to use PlatformIO, you can also use the `buderus_km271_esp32_flash_vx.x.x.bin` file and flash it directly on the ESP.
 This bin-file is already a merge with bootloader.bin, partitions.bin and the application.bin.
 You can flash this image an the ESP at address 0x00.